renatagebska/fakestore.testelka.pl---Robot-Framework/README.md

 * Locate the "Yoga and Pilates" link.
 * Locate the sorting window and sort the products by price: from lowest.
 * Click on the second displayed product.
+* Locate and click on the quantity input field.
 * Clear the quantity input field.
 * Enter quantity 2.
 * Click on the "Add to Cart" button.